Customizing the SDK

 The PostgreSQL tree store can use the same or a separate PostgreSQL database as the PostgreSQL storage.
 The tree store uses its own set of tables prefixed with tree_.

 The SDK includes a MySQL backend (MySQL 8.0+) as an alternative to file-based storage.
-Construct a connection pool once with create_mysql_connection_poolcreate_mysql_connection_poolcreateMysqlConnectionPoolcreateMysqlConnectionPoolcreateMysqlConnectionPoolcreateMysqlConnectionPoolcreateMysqlConnectionPoolCreateMysqlConnectionPoolCreateMysqlConnectionPool and pass it to the builder via with_mysql_connection_poolwith_mysql_connection_poolwithMysqlConnectionPoolwithMysqlConnectionPoolwithMysqlConnectionPoolwithMysqlConnectionPoolwithMysqlConnectionPoolWithMysqlConnectionPoolWithMysqlConnectionPool — this configures MySQL for all stores (storage, tree store, and token store), which is suitable for server-side deployments with horizontal scaling.
-The same pool can be shared across multiple SdkBuilder instances; per-tenant scoping (rows isolated by seed identity) is preserved.
+Build a storage config with mysql_storagemysql_storagemysqlStoragemysqlStoragemysqlStoragemysqlStoragemysqlStorageMysqlStorageMysqlStorage and pass it to the builder via with_storage_backendwith_storage_backendwithStorageBackendwithStorageBackendwithStorageBackendwithStorageBackendwithStorageBackendWithStorageBackendWithStorageBackend — this configures MySQL for all stores (storage, tree store, and token store), which is suitable for server-side deployments with horizontal scaling.
+To share a single connection pool across multiple SDK instances, supply the same config through a Shared SDK Context; per-tenant scoping (rows isolated by seed identity) is preserved either way.

-If your service owns the database schema and applies SDK-compatible migrations externally, set run_migrationrun_migrationrunMigrationrunMigrationrunMigrationrunMigrationrunMigrationRunMigrationRunMigration to false on the storage config before creating the pool.
+If your service owns the database schema and applies SDK-compatible migrations externally, set run_migrationrun_migrationrunMigrationrunMigrationrunMigrationrunMigrationrunMigrationRunMigrationRunMigration to false on the storage config.
 The SDK will trust the existing schema and skip all migration runs, including writes to schema migration tables.

 Note: Not available for React Native or Flutter.
 For JavaScript/TypeScript, only supported in Node.js (not in the browser).